FBalzerMPE/imprs_sports_week/data/sport_descriptions/football/specifications.md

 ### General

 - We are aiming to play at LOCATION.
-- Each main team provides one subteam consisting of NUM_PLAYERS_SUBTEAM players (might be subject to change), along with some reserve players.
+- Each main team provides NUM_SUBTEAMS consisting of NUM_PLAYERS_SUBTEAM players (might be subject to change), along with some reserve players.
-- Thus, each subteam will have two matches in total.
+- Each subteam will have two matches in total.

 ### Duration

 Each match slot is structured as follows:

-- 5 minutes of warm up
+- Be there early for 5 minutes of warm up
-- 2x15 minutes with a 5 minute break in between
+- 2x10 minutes with a 5 minute break in between
 - 5 minutes of break between successive games

 ### Point scheme